codewind-resources/rogue-cloud/docs/Developing-VisualStudioCode-on-Codewind.md

 ### F) Next steps: watch your agent go, and start coding

-To watch your agent as it interacts with the game world, right-click on the `roguecloudclient` project in the `Codewind` view and select `Open in Browser`.
+To watch your agent as it interacts with the game world, right-click on the `gameclient` project in the `Codewind` view and select `Open in Browser`.

 This will open a browser to the root of your application.